 Uplyme is home to St Peter and Paul’s church that dates back to the 9th century.
 Also in the village is the Black Dog Pub, now closed, named after a phantom Black Dog who led a farmer to a hoard of Stuart coins, which he apparently then used to buy the pub.

 Turn right on the road, heading for the Talbot Arms.
 Take the next footpath on the left, cutting through the Talbot Arms car park, and follow the trickle of a stream to Church Street.
 Cross straight following the waymarked pink arrows of the River Lim Path, to make your way through the Glen.
 Exit the woods onto Spring Head Road and cross straight over onto Mill Lane.
-From here back to Lyme is a peaceful, waterside, wooded walk scattered with old mills, thatched cottages and scattered ruins.
+From here back to Lyme is a peaceful, waterside, wooded walk scattered with old mills, thatched cottages and ruins.

 The Lim was fast flowing and concentrated, making it a perfect location for the milling industry.
 With the surrounding landscape it was wool that dominated.
 The old mill, now individual flats, is just one of the few surviving remains in the river valley.